asgharali101/Google-look/README.md

-## if you waant to visit my page then paste following commands in your terminal first
+## if you want to visit my page then paste following commands in your terminal first because i put them into my .gitignore file

 ### npm install
 it helps you to create node_modules file which i keep .gitignore file